hsachinraj/Azurelabs/Azure Lab_1.md

       <img src="./media/image6.png" width="457" height="269" />

-5. Upon clicking “New”, you will get another window to configure the App Service Plan.
+5. From your Visual Studio, upon clicking “New”, you will get another window to configure the App Service Plan.

     <img src="./media/image7.png" width="318" height="356" />